obensonne/poole/README.md

     %}
     Did you know?
 The sum of 2 and 2 is {{ 2 + 2 }}.

-This example demonstrates 2 ways to embed Python code, either as statements or as expressions:
+This example demonstrates two ways to embed Python code, either as statements or as expressions:

   1. Everything between `{%` and `%}` are *statements* and whatever is printed